FOR IMMEDIATE RELEASE

 Since 2002, the Bloomberg Administration has been working throughout Queens to safeguard the borough's lower density communities by updating decades-old zoning and directing growth to transit-rich areas that can sustainably accommodate it.
 In Queens alone 25 rezonings have been adopted covering over 2800 blocks.

 The community board now has 60 days to review the proposal, after which it will go to the Borough President, the City Planning Commission and the City Council as part of the City's Uniform Land Use Review Procedure (ULURP).
-ULURP timeline, please visit the DCP website.
+For specifics of the zoning proposal or more details on the ULURP timeline, please visit the DCP website.

 Department of City Planning